jsardo9/DriverDatabase/README.md

 Runtime Breakdown:
   - O(log(n)) lookups, insertions, and deletions
-  - Although there is a O(log(n)) time complexity for inserting and retreiving individual drivers I believe this structure is still optimal as it is sorted and memory efficient.
+  - Although there is a O(log(n)) time complexity for most operations, I believe this structure is still optimal as it is sorted and memory efficient.
 I chose this over a hash table where you may have quicker O(1) operations but would lose the sorted property and have wasted memory.
-If the necessity for faster actions was greater than the expense of memory I would consider using a hash table instead of a tree stucture.
+If the necessity for faster actions was greater than the expense of memory, I would consider using a hash table instead of a tree structure.

 I chose to sort the drivers within the database by name since I believe it is the most practical way to organize a group of drivers, as drivers would most frequently be looked up by their name.
 Due to these reasons I also made the default print function for this class be in alphabetical order.